calmdown13/hurriname/README.md

 ![build-linux action status](https://github.com/calmdown13/hurriname/workflows/Continuous%20Integration/badge.svg)

 # Hurriname
-"What was different about v11.4.16 again?", dicussing different software versions can be a real of pain.
+"What was different about v11.4.16 again?", discussing different software versions can be a real pain.
 If you're lucky the developers might remember the particularities of each version, however, meetings are still going to be a jumbled mess of numbers.
 Inspired by hurricane naming conventions, hurriname is a simple command line tool to randomly generate human names for versioning.

 ## Installation
-To install on linux or mac:
+To install on Linux or Mac:
 ```
 $ curl https://raw.githubusercontent.com/calmdown13/hurriname/main/init.sh -sSf | sudo sh
 ```